MooersLab/pymolsnips/README.md

 <h2>  <A name="categories"> Snippet categories: </A> </h2>
 Each snippet is described below.
 The snippets are grouped into categories.
-Hyperlinks will take you to a paricular category.
+Hyperlinks will take you to a particular category.

 - <a href="#altloc"> Alternate locator </a>